 Though not exhaustive, some initiatives a business owner can take advantage of include:

-The RGF supports projects and programmes currently dependant on public sector investment that are creating economic growth and sustainable employment.
+The RGF supports projects and programmes currently dependant on public sector investment that is creating economic growth and sustainable employment.

-This initiative provides loans, mentoring and support for small start-ups with potentially viable propositions but are unable to attract investment from banks.
+This initiative provides loans, mentoring and support for small start-ups with potentially viable propositions but is unable to attract investment from banks.

 For businesses unable to secure private investment, the government is making £3bn of support available to back export loans and cut the interest charged on export loans by a third.
 It also provides guarantees, insurance and support for export businesses.

 - Business Finance Partnerships